The Group aims to:

 Professor Edwina Pio's report on minority faiths in workplace finds employees face discrimination because of their beliefs.
 The research for a book entitled Work and Worship Professor Pio investigated the impact of minority religions in the New Zealand workplace.
-To read more, click here.
+Read more here.

 Ryan, I., Ravenswood, K., & Pringle, J. (2014).
 Equality and diversity in Aotearoa (New Zealand).
 In A. Klarsfeld, Booysen, L.A, Ng, E, Roper, I, & Tatli, A. (Eds.), International Handbook on Equality and Diversity Management at Work: Country Perspectives on Diversity and Equal Treatment (2nd ed., pp. 175-194).
 Cheltenham, UK: Edward Elgar Publishing. doi:10.4337/9780857939319.